Helping Kids Get Over their Fears

 But have no fear.
 It’s a normal part of their development.
 You need the experience

-of mastering fear as a child in order to be competent as an adult.
-If you think of
+of mastering fear as a child to be competent as an adult.
+If you think of sports success

-sports success as being the result of practice, then it's easy to understand why learning
+as being the result of practice, then it's easy to understand why learning to master

 Almost all children have fears.
 Some of the most common fears are of bugs or ghosts.